Find a Zoom G9.2tt on eBay

 - Both the Output and FX Send have send Gain Switches for -10db / +4db (Consumer/Pro Audio level matching).

 - The MIDI In/Out implementation does have its uses (if only for the Patch Librarian).
 Combined with some third party software (like Bome MIDI Translator) it can actually be made quite powerful.
 This does however require additional expenditure and no small amount of time and frustration (getting it all to do something useful).
+I use another device as a MIDI controller for selecting patches on the fly.
+This allows you to bounce around between favourite patches without having to use the Bank Up/Down switches while controlling a couple of synth modules at the same time.
+Very handy.

 - The USB connection and Low Latency ASIO driver for sending stereo audio is a must have: